 The first Berger de Beauce was recognized by the Society Central Canine way back in 1882.
 Which then spawned many Beauceron clubs, including some like the Club des Amis du Beauceron, which was founded in 1922 and is still in existence today!

 The American Kennel Club (AKC)

 Yes, the Beauce was a real war hero…

 He was used extensively by the Allied forces during the World Wars as a trail finder, messenger dog and a mine detector.
-A job that they performed so well that they are still used by various militaries and police forces around the world for such tasks even today.
-This is no ordinary dog!
+A job that they performed so well that they are still used by various military and police forces around the world.
+So needless to say, this is no ordinary dog!

 Now before you get too excited, we should warn you that a Beauceron may not suit you if you have never owned a dog before, a Beauceron may not be the right dog for you.
-He is not a docile dog for one.
+This is not a docile dog for one.
 Sure he’s smart friendly and very intelligent, but he’s also a bit independent can can be quite stubborn at times because you’re never really going to find of one these guys confused about what he wants.

 He makes for a very good watch dog.
 He is one dog you can depend on to defend your family when under attack.
 Provided that he is well trained.
 And because the Beauceron takes a long time to grow up this training is going to have to be consistent for several years!